EZ Streets: Production

-Each episode of the series reportedly costed $1.6 million to produce.
+Each episode of the series reportedly cost $1.6 million to produce.

 Syndication

 In 2006, repeats of the series began airing on the new U.S. cable channel, Sleuth.
 All episodes, including the one not shown on CBS, were aired.

 Home media

 On May 23, 2006, Universal Studios released the 2-hour pilot episode and the episodes "Every Dog Has Its Day" and "One Acquainted with the Night" on a single DVD as part of its Brilliant But Cancelled series.